Sheep-y/Automodchef/Readme.md

 You can edit the ini file to turn on/off mod features.
 Each setting have a short description that explains its effects and options.
-See config.md or config.txt for more information.
+See config.md or automodchef_config.txt for more information.

-If you can't see file extensions, the file with a little gear in its icon is the right one.
+If you can't see file extensions, the one with a little gear in its icon is the config file.
 You may want to google how to see file extensions.

 = Compatibility =

-The mod is developed and tested on Automachef version 1.1.0, Epic Game Store.
+The mod is developed and tested on Automachef version 1.1.0|0|9, Epic Game Store.
 It works only on the Microsoft .Net build of the game, i.e. on Windows or Wine.

 It should be compatible with Steam version, and is expected to be broadly compatible with future game versions.